hubverse-org/hubDocs/docs/source/quickstart-hub-admin/continuous-integration.md

 Continuous integration (CI) is a recommended practice that involves automating frequent code commits to a shared repository.
 This allows code to be continually built and tested, which can help you identify and debug errors sooner.
 CI tasks are carried out via a *workflow*, an automated process with steps (i.e., *jobs*) that are run either sequentially or simultaneously.
 Workflows are triggered by an *event*, or a specific activity within a repository.
 Hubverse hubs can use [GitHub Actions](https://github.com/features/actions) to perform a variety of CI workflows.
 This document provides information on:
 * installing continuous integration workflows
-* setting up a hubverse Github Actions
+* setting up hubverse Github Actions
 * available hubverse Github Actions